LtheBest/SportPool/replit.md

 ## Overview

-CovoitSport is a comprehensive sports carpooling web application designed for clubs, associations, and companies to organize and manage transportation for sporting events.
+TeamMove is a comprehensive sports carpooling web application designed for clubs, associations, and companies to organize and manage transportation for sporting events.
 The platform features a React frontend with shadcn/ui components, an Express.js backend, and PostgreSQL database with Drizzle ORM.
 Users can register organizations, create events, invite participants via email, manage carpooling logistics (drivers/passengers), and communicate through an integrated messaging system.
 The application provides a complete event lifecycle from creation to participant management, with role-based access (passengers and drivers with seat availability) and responsive design for all devices.

 ## User Preferences